JSchoeck/portfolio/README.md

 - Regression models for classification and quantitative prediction
 - Geodemographic segmentation
 - Machine learning models for regression and classification
-- Basic neural network techniques
+- Neural network techniques for estimation and binary- and multi-classification of structured and unstructured data

 #### Domain Knowledge
 - Semiconductor design, production and testing